Mubeen224/Mubeen/README.md

 - **Parents**: create and manage accounts, add children, and track their progress.
 - **Children (4–7 years)**: play learning activities, earn rewards, and unlock characters and islands.

-> 🔹 Note: AI models and very large assets are **not included** in this GitHub repository due to size limits (see the section *Large Assets & Models* below).
+> 🔹 Note: AI models and very large assets are **not included** in this GitHub repository due to size limits.

 ---